 Different media compositions have been used in ROC systems, using M-medium by Bécard and Fortin (1988) and modified Strullu Romand (MSR) medium by Strullu and Romand (1986) which was later modified by Declerck et al., in 1998 and is the most commonly used.
 These media provide essential nutrients and vitamins, required for the optimal growth of both roots as well as fungi, and the medium is further stabilized by the addition of gelling agents like Phyta Gel and Gel Gro.

 In bioreactor-based ROC systems, liquid M-medium is aerated to promote fungal growth.
-Gadkar et al. in 2006 devised specialized culture setups, such as using glucose-soaked cotton rolls in a separate compartment, to enhance spore production along with the maintenance of proper aeration and medium composition which is critical for successful cultivation (Berruti et al, 2016).
-Additionally, Voets et al. (2009) also reported that plantlets are precolonized by an AM fungus, which results in increased sporulation when the plantlet is placed in a Petri plate with a reconstituted culture medium.
+Gadkar et al (2006) devised specialized culture setups, such as using glucose-soaked cotton rolls in a separate compartment, to enhance spore production along with the maintenance of proper aeration and medium composition which is critical for successful cultivation (Berruti et al, 2016).
+Additionally, Voets et al. (2009) also reported that plantlets are pre-colonized by an AM fungus, which results in increased sporulation when the plantlet is placed in a petri plate with a reconstituted culture medium.

 Many AM fungal species and strains have been successfully cultivated in vitro using the highly efficient ROC system.
 Over 100 strains are currently in vitro, with GINCO being the most significant among such collections, which contain at least 20 species and 30 strains.
 The Glomeraceae and Gigasporace families have only a few species, including Glomus intraradices, which have demonstrated rapid propagule production, making them suitable for large-scale applications.
 Reclassification into the Glomeromycota phylum has been achieved through purely theoretical studies of its evolutionary history.
 Molecular analyses have led to the relocation of strains that were previously classified as Glomus intraradices to their current designation in the genus Glomulare irregulare (Schwarzott et al, 2001; Stockinger a. n.
 2009).
 The improvements highlight the significance of molecular techniques in improving AM fungal taxonomy.